UMCFS/Rules/CommunityRules.md

 11. **Discussion of non-official retailers of keys and licensure for games, operating systems, etc. is forbidden.** Secondhand marketplaces such as G2A and Kinguin contain keys of unknown origin - this means your purchase may have been legal, but the origin of the purchase may not have been.

-12. **Posting NSFW content is forbidden.** Gore (and sadistic content), sexual content, nudity, glorification of suicide, murder, violence, extremism are not allowed.
+12. **Posting NSFW content in non-age restricted channels is forbidden.** Gore (and sadistic content), sexual content, nudity, glorification of suicide, murder, violence, extremism are not allowed.
 This includes in meme format.

 13. **Hate speech is forbidden.** We do not condone hate speech of any race, ethnicity, sexual orientation, gender, socio-economic status, religious affiliation or disability.
 This includes meme content.
 Users violating this rule will be banned.